HarGrif/NeuralNet-From-Scratch/README.md

 There are two example files of how to use it.
 [This one](example_generate_fresh_network.py) generates a fresh network from a given number of neurons, input data size and output size.
 [This one](example_load_previous_network.py) loads a previously trained network.

+## Contribution, Modification and Distribution

+Feel free to use and modify this code for your own projects.

+If you encounter any issues or have suggestions for improvement, please open an issue or contribute to the repository.

+If you choose to contribute to the repository please do so under the 'modifications' branch.
+The 'master' branch should never be touched (it is for my uni project).

+MIT License Copyright (c) 2024 HarGrif